Frequently Asked Questions

 The survey design and process has been undertaken by an independent consultant, and has been conducted in accordance with industry best practice and professional standards.

 We were aware that there were some delays in delivery of the surveys due to the COVID-19 pandemic and, as such, the original closing date was extended, following requests from the community, to allow adequate time for everyone who wanted to have their say to receive, complete and return their survey.

 Will the Government’s Major Projects Legislation be used to fast track the prison?

 No. The Government will not be calling in this project as a major project.

 The new Northern Regional Prison will accommodate up to 270 prisoners and be specifically designed to incorporate a variety of security classifications, remand facilities, and a women’s prison.

-The approximate prison footprint is around 13 hectares.
+The approximate prison footprint is in the order of 16 hectares.

 When will the prison be opened?